-A charming pub with a lovely atmosphere, but in many ways, it’s coasting.
+A charming pub with a lovely atmosphere.
 The set-up is appealing, the two small cream-painted rooms hung with interesting pictures and maps (notably Stephen Walter’s depiction of London as an island), and packed with wooden tables, chairs and benches.
 In winter, they fire up fondue pots and you can wash down all the queso with mulled wine.

 This quiet, unassuming local is hidden away behind the Union Chapel and thus mercifully isolated from the chaos of Highbury Corner.
 It was once the pub of choice for George Orwell, and it’s hard to imagine it having changed much at all in the years since he propped up the bar.